hapax/hapax.github.io/assets/extreme.md

 The basic idea is simple: if I take $n$ samples of a random variable with distribution $\mathcal{D}$, what does the maximum look like?
+From a practical perspective, outliers are sometimes more important than the bulk of observations, for instance with extreme weather events or fluctations of the financial market.
+If your goal is flood management, you don't care about average rainfall!
+I'll discuss applications below.

+This is related to a statistical error Gumbel calls the "three $\sigma$ fallacy" (which I suspect is the main reason the Bureau called him in).
+We are used to thinking that observations are "very likely" to fall within some number of standard deviations of the mean, say three
+$\sigma$ for the normal distribution.

+#### Exceedance and return

+#### The max central limit theorem

+#### Applications

+#### References